 Nothing says 'who's a good boy' quite like a lush beer garden and a big silver bowlful of water.
 So, to treat yourself and your pooch, we've compiled a list of the most dog-friendly pubs in Sydney.
 Bonus points: even if you don't own a hound, you're likely to run into a few of them at these joints.
-So if you're desperate for a bit of canine bonding, it's worth fetching up empty leashed to play with other people's pets.
+So if you're desperate for a bit of canine bonding, here's where to come to play with other people's pets.

 The most dog friendly pubs in Sydney

-Merivale’s latest mega-pub renovation has resulted in some weekend hang times that somehow manage to be chic, child-friendly and dog-friendly.
-You’ll want to dress up a little for an afternoon here – and get in early for any shot at a table –and it might be worth breaking out that snazzy new collar for your drinking buddy, because the calibre of dogs here leans towards designer.
-There’s plenty of outdoor space but it’s also very busy so make sure your pal is cool with crowds and not the sort to steal your hard won porchetta off your plate – it’s too delicious to share.
+Merivale’s mega-pub has weekend hang times that somehow manage to be chic, child-friendly and dog-friendly.
+You’ll want to dress up a little for an afternoon here – and get in early for any shot at a table –and it might be worth breaking out that snazzy new collar for your drinking buddy, because the calibre of dogs leans towards designer.
+There’s plenty of outdoor space but it’s also very busy so make sure your pal is cool with crowds and not the sort to steal your hard won porchetta off your plate.

 Although the beer garden in this historic hotel is more blue ribbon than blue collar (hope that bright yellow Veuve Cliquot umbrella is keeping the sun off) it’s still a local-friendly hotel where you can drink a bone dry French rosé from Domaine Saint Anne or a frosty pale ale with your dog by your heels.
 Keep in mind this place has a late license and isn’t averse to some party times so after 9.30pm your furry mate will need to head home.